KQM-git/TCL/docs/general-mechanics/resources-and-efficiency.md

 ### Reunion Blessing bonus Consumption Priority

-If the Reunion Blessing bonus from the Stellar Reunion event and the Ley Line Overflow or Overflowing Mastery event are simultaneously active, the Reunion Blessing bonus will be prioritized.
+If the Reunion Blessing bonus from the Stellar Reunion event is active alongside either the Ley Line Overflow or Overflowing Mastery event, the Reunion Blessing bonus will be prioritized.

 ## Food